 Choosing not to share your personal information.
 Where we are required by law to collect your personal information, or where we need your personal information in order to provide the Services to you, if you do not provide this information when requested (or you later ask to delete it), we may not be able to provide you with the Services.
 We will tell you what information you must provide to receive the Services by designating it as required at the time of collection or through other appropriate means.

-Connecting via LinkedIn.
-If you choose to connect to the Services via LinkedIn, you may have the ability to limit the information that we may obtain from LinkedIn at the time you login to the Services using LinkedIn’s authentication service.
-Subsequently, you may access and change your settings through the LinkedIn settings page.
-If you withdraw our ability to access certain information from LinkedIn, that choice will not apply to information that we have already received from LinkedIn.
+Third-party platforms.
+If you choose to connect to the Services via your social media account or other third-party platform, you may have the ability to limit the information.
+If you withdraw our ability to access certain information from a third-party platform, that choice will not apply to information that we have already received from that third party.

 The Services may contain links to other websites and other online services operated by third parties.
 These links are not an endorsement of, or representation that we are affiliated with, any third party.
 In addition, our content may be included on web pages or in mobile applications or online services that are not associated with us.
 We do not control third party websites or online services, and we are not responsible for their actions.
 Other websites and services follow different rules regarding the collection, use and sharing of your personal information.
 We encourage you to read the privacy policies of the other websites and online services you use.